5 times beauty brands were accused of greenwashing and the lessons we can learn

 Head and Shoulders was recently singled out for marketing their Ocean Clean Bottle as recyclable.

-On inspecting Head & Shoulders’ website, the CMF found that whilst all their bottles can be recycled, they are still working on making their caps recyclable.
+As part of a public investigation into greenwashing companies, the CMF inspected Head & Shoulders' website and found that whilst all their bottles can be recycled, they are still working on making their caps recyclable.
 Given that some parts of the packaging are not recyclable, the claim that it was “recyclable” could be deemed to mislead shoppers.

 What we can learn from Head & Shoulders: